11 Margaret’s Backstory Part 3: Anne Ryan’s Parting Gift – 13 September 2024

 was horrified at what I told him.
 King

-Billie Pine and some other Australian timbers have developed immensely effective
+Billie Pine and some other Australian timbers have developed immensely

 similar symptoms to me who had also nearly died when they worked with native